 Through its Wild Salmon Ecosystem Initiative, the Gordon and Betty Moore Foundation has supported Kamchatka salmon conservation over the past 15 years.
 Earlier this year, the foundation planned to exit the initiative, but was committed to sustaining and advancing the work.
 After learning about SVCF’s strengths in back-office services and grants management, the Moore foundation decided to establish this project in partnership with SVCF.
 SVCF worked with the foundation to create a fund to support this work.

 Over the next 10 years, SVCF will make more than $1.5 million in grants from this project.
 In addition, we will host convenings to share knowledge and expertise about the Kamchatka salmon ecosystem among grantees and other experts.

-SVCF hosted the first of these convenings in October, bringing together leading conservationists from the Wild Salmon Center, World Wildlife Fund, Pacific Environment, University of Alaska-Fairbanks, the U.S. Forest Service and the Wildlife Conservation Society, in addition to several Russian conservationists.
+SVCF hosted the first of these convenings in October, bringing together leading conservationists from the Wild Salmon Center, World Wildlife Fund, University of Alaska-Fairbanks, the U.S. Forest Service and the Wildlife Conservation Society, in addition to several Russian conservationists.
 Participants reflected on the most effective salmon conservation strategies, identified challenges and opportunities, and established top priorities for this work.